OctopusDeploy/blog/blog/2022-q2/automating-support-emails-runbooks/index.md

 ## Advanced support emails

-A simple support email is fine for things that are easy to fix, but what if your support teams need a little more info?
+A simple support email is fine for things that are easy to fix, but what if your support team needs more information?

 With [output variables](https://octopus.com/docs/projects/variables/output-variables) and a little effort, the **Send an Email** step can also include everything to start troubleshooting.

-In this example, our [advanced sample runbook](https://tenpillars.octopus.app/app#/Spaces-103/projects/advanced-email-example/operations/runbooks) scrapes a Kubernetes cluster for information to send in an email to support, including:
+In this example, our [advanced sample runbook](https://tenpillars.octopus.app/app#/Spaces-103/projects/advanced-email-example/operations/runbooks) scrapes a Kubernetes cluster for information to send in an email, including:

 - Deployment information
 - Pod logs